Pendleton Buckaroos: History

-Pendleton, Oregon first hosted minor league play in 1891.
-The Pendleton Ho Hos were one of four teams who formed the Pacific Interstate League.
+Pendleton, Oregon first hosted minor league play in 1891, when the Pendleton Ho Hos became a charter member of Pacific Interstate League.
 The Independent level league comprised the Ho Hos, the La Grande Grand Rhonders, Baker Bunch Grassers and Walla Walla Walla Wallas as the charter members in the only season of play for the league.

 The Pendleton Ho Hos began play in the Pacific Interstate League on June 6, 1891.
 The Le Grande Grande Rhonedrs won the Pacific Interstate League championship with a 20–10 record.
-The Pendleton Ho Hos ended the season in seconf place, finishing 2.0 games behind with a record of 18–12.
+The Pendleton Ho Hos ended the season in second place, finishing 2.0 games behind with a record of 18–12.
 The Rhoneers were followed by the Walla Walla Walla Wallas (16–14) and Baker Bunch Grassers (6–24) in the final Pacific Interstate League standings.

 The Pendleton Indians were charter members of the 1902 Inland Empire League, a Class D level four–team league, with teams based in the same four cities as the Pacific Interstate League years earlier.
 The Baker City Gold Diggers, La Grande Beetpullers and Walla Walla Sharpshooters teams joined the Indians in league play.
 The official 1902 league standings and statistics are unknown.
 A newspaper report had Pendleton defeating La Grande 2–0 and Walla Walla defeating Baker 6–0 on in games on August 25, 1902.

 The team standings on August 25, 1902, were reported as: Pendleton 21–8, Walla Walla 14–15, La Grande 12–16 and Baker City 10–18.
 The Pendleton team was managed by Cohen.
 The league folded following the 1902 season.
 The Inland Empire League folded following the 1902 season.

 Pendleton resumed play as the Inland Empire League formed again in 1908, with the same four cities hosting franchises, including Pendleton.
 The league began play on June 10, 1908.
-However, the league permanently disbanded on Sunday, July 12, 1908 due to extreme heat.
+However, the league permanently disbanded on Sunday, July 12, 1908, due to extreme heat.
 The Pendleton Indians placed fourth under managers Tatom and Lorimer, playing with the Baker Nuggets/Miners, La Grande Babes and Walla Walla Walla Wallas.